Daniel-Kav/ts-db/README.md

 - `date_of_birth` - Date of birth of the customer
 - `gender` - Gender of the customer

+The Product database with the following table:
+### products
+- `product-id` - ID of the product
+- `product_name` - name of the product
+- `category` - category of products
+- `price` - price of the product
+- `stock_quantity` - amount of stock availale for a product
+- `rating` - customer rating for each product
+- `discount_available` - boolean value whether product has discount
+- `discount_percentage` - the percentage of discount given to a product

 ## Setup

 1. Clone the repository